hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 The `event_trigger` block supports:

 * `event_type` - (Required) The type of event to observe.
 For example: `"providers/cloud.storage/eventTypes/object.change"`
-    and `"providers/cloud.pubsub/eventTypes/topic.publish"`  Only `"providers/cloud.storage/eventTypes/object.change"` and
-    `"providers/cloud.pubsub/eventTypes/topic.publish"` are supported at this time.
+    and `"providers/cloud.pubsub/eventTypes/topic.publish"`.
+See the documentation on [calling Cloud Functions](https://cloud.google.com/functions/docs/calling/) for a full reference.
+Only Cloud Storage and Cloud Pub/Sub triggers are supported at this time.

 * `resource` - (Required) Required.
 The name of the resource from which to observe events, for example, `"myBucket"`

-* `failure_policy` - (Required) Specifies policy for failed executions.
+* `failure_policy` - (Optional) Specifies policy for failed executions.
 Structure is documented below.

 The `failure_policy` block supports:

-* `retry` - (Optional) Whether the function should be retried on failure.
+* `retry` - (Required) Whether the function should be retried on failure.
 Defaults to `false`.

 ## Attributes Reference